darioef/loki-distributed-swarm/README.md

 # Requirements

 * Docker in Swarm mode: 3 masters + 1 worker (installation/configuration not covered here)
-* AWS ALB or any load balancer to route incomming traffic to your Docker nodes
+* AWS ALB or any load balancer to route incoming traffic to your Docker nodes
 * AWS S3 bucket (or compatible)
 * AWS IAM User + Policy attached with RW permissions on the S3 Bucket.